ezsystems/commerce-documentation/docs/guide/navigation/navigation.md

 # Navigation

-Navigation is generated automatically and can include one or more product catalogs and any other Content items in the root Location defined in [the configuration](navigation_configuration.md).
+Navigation is generated automatically and can include one or more product catalogs and other Content items in the root Location defined in [the configuration](navigation_configuration.md).

 You can control which items are included in the navigation by setting the displayed Content Types,